xdrl1/HeteroGDL-Indoor-Localization/README.md

-# Heterogeneous GDL Indoor Localization IPIN2022
+# HeteroGDL Indoor Localization IPIN2022

 This is the document for the code used in the following paper: